From Solo to Shared — Designing Collaboration for a Data Platform

 Giving teams the means to work together on data

-Mammoth is a no-code platform for managing data journeys — connecting sources, transforming datasets, automating pipelines, and extracting insights.
-But it had been built around a single-user mental model.
-Every workflow was tied to one account.
-If a team needed to collaborate, they shared login credentials.
-There was no concept of workspaces, no way to invite a colleague, no roles to control access, and no structure to prevent work from colliding.
+Mammoth is a no-code platform for managing data — connecting sources, transforming datasets, automating pipelines, and pulling out insights.
+But it was built for one person at a time.
+Every workflow belonged to a single account.
+When teams needed to work together, they passed around login credentials.
+There were no workspaces, no way to invite someone, no roles, and nothing stopping people from overwriting each other's work.

 "How might we allow for multi-user access while keeping data contained in a given workflow?"